logto-io/logto/.changeset-staged/cyan-buses-trade.md

 "@logto/ui": minor
 ---

-Replace `passcode` naming convention in the interaction APIs and main flow ui with `verification code`.
+Replace `passcode` naming convention in the interaction APIs and main flow ui with `verificationCode`.